potatolain/nesnet/README.md

 - **Inputs**:
   - *N/A*
 - **Returns**: 1 if nesnet device is connected and working, 0 otherwise.
 - **Description**: Tests the connection to the nesnet device.
-You should generally run this when the console starts up, and wait until you get a good response.
+You should generally run this continuously after console starts up, or after some input, and wait until you get a good response.
+It should be run once per frame, like nesnet_do_cycle.
+You do not need to run nesnet_do_cycle while running this.
                This avoids issues with the photon startup causing bogus results.

 #### void http_get(unsigned char* url, unsigned char* buffer, int maxLength)
 - **Inputs**: